muditbhargava66/notes/content/Coding/C++/Introduction to programming.md

 ## Programming Languages

 We need language to communicate with a computer too!
-A ==[[#Computer Program/Application|computer program]]== is a set of instructions written in a programming language that tells a computer what tasks to perform.
+A [[#Computer Program/Application|computer program]] is a set of instructions written in a programming language that tells a computer what tasks to perform.
 Programming language are set of rules that consist of instructions for computers.
 There are many programming languages like [[#C++]], Java, [[#Python|python]], JavaScript, Go, [[Verilog Basic|Verilog]] etc.
 ### Python
 Python is a high-level, general-purpose [[#Programming Languages|programming language]].
 It emphasizes code readability using significant indentation.